 The headset integrates a range of sensors, presenting the slick visuals to your eyes and you have to wear additional headphones to complete the picture.
 There are bespoke Vive hand controllers and their locations are also mapped within the 3D space, offering plenty of versatility when it comes to immersion and interactivity.

 We've experienced a wide range of different environments within HTC Vive, from climbing Everest to maintenance of robots in a Portal-style setting and we've been blown away.
 However, setting the device up is tricky, so sensor placement is paramount.
-The HTC Vive is also the costliest option costing in excess of £700.
+The HTC Vive is also the costliest option costing around £600.
 It is available at Currys PC World and Game, as well as Amazon.

 Sony PlayStation VR

-The headset itself is just £349 ($399) and the fact that the console is less pricey than a high-end gaming PC keeps costs down further.
+The headset itself is around £300 ($300) and the fact that the console is less pricey than a high-end gaming PC keeps costs down further.
 PlayStation VR uses the same technologies as the others, although its screen resolution is lower than those used by HTC and Oculus.

 It tracks movement of your head and uses the PlayStation Camera, in combination with your regular PS4 controller or PlayStation Move motion controls, to present the VR experience.
 This is an extension of your PS4, which is likely to see it as an easy VR choice for many.